-My research spans the nineteenth and twentieth centuries in the Arab Middle East, and focuses on the entangled relationships between literary and cultural production, space and place, and identity formation.
-I’m interested in the ways that literary texts intervene in the cultural and social landscape.
-In my first book, Beirut, Imagining the City: Space and Place in Lebanese Literature, I develop an interdisciplinary engagement grounded in the fields of literary and cultural studies, critical geography and studies of nationalism and identity to trace modes of imagining the city of Beirut in Lebanese fiction from the late nineteenth century to the present.
-Through close readings of texts from critical moments in Lebanon’s history, I show how anxieties about belonging to the Lebanese state have been articulated through metaphors of dislocation in Beirut, and argue that changing conceptions of space and place have been used in literature both to frame and to interrogate notions of national identity and belonging not only during wartime, the period that much scholarly work on Lebanon focuses upon, but also during moments of relative calm.
+In my first book, Beirut, Imagining the City: Space and Place in Lebanese Literature, I trace modes of imagining the city of Beirut in Lebanese fiction from the late nineteenth century to the present, using an interdisciplinary engagement with literary and cultural studies, critical geography and studies of nationalism and identity.
+I show how anxieties about belonging to the Lebanese state have been articulated through metaphors of dislocation in Beirut, and argue that the shifting literary dynamics of space and place offer ways to frame and to interrogate notions of national identity and belonging.